Nature & Landscape Photography Cameras – The Complete Guide (2020 Update)

 The D780, however, offers an abundance of new features, such as 4K video, and improved autofocus both through the viewfinder and in video / live view.

+(Read our full review here!)
 It’s like a D780, but mirrorless, with a beautiful electronic viewfinder and in-body stabilization.
-Its mirrorless autofocus isn’t as perfectly-suited for wildlife subject tracking as, say, a Nikon D780 or Nikon D500, however for general nature, landscapes, and nightscapes, it’s going to offer one huge advantage that you really don’t want to miss: The incredible Nikon Z-mount, with a whole new realm of possibilities in lens selection and performance.
+Its mirrorless autofocus isn’t as perfectly-suited for wildlife subject tracking as, say, a Nikon D850 or Nikon D500, however for general nature, landscapes, and nightscapes, it’s going to offer one huge advantage that you really don’t want to miss: The incredible Nikon Z-mount, with a whole new realm of possibilities in lens selection and performance.

-For one, the Nikon Z 14-30mm f/4 S is one of the coolest new lenses that a landscape/travel photographer could want; it goest to 14mm, and yet is about as portable as a kit lens for a beginner crop-sensor camera!
-If you’re on a budget, yet want one of the most promising futures in digital camera technology, a Z6 and a 14-30mm (or 24-200mm f/4-6.3) are a solid investment.
+For one, the Nikon Z 14-30mm f/4 S is one of the coolest lenses that a landscape/travel photographer could want; it goest to 14mm, and yet is about as portable as a kit lens for a beginner crop-sensor camera!
+If you’re on a budget, yet want one of the most promising futures in digital camera technology, a Z5 and a 14-30mm (or 24-200mm f/4-6.3) are a solid investment.
+The Nikon Z5 is downright shockingly affordable, starting at under $1300 whenever it is on sale!

-The Z6 has good enough battery life for a day or two of hiking and casual outdoor photography, and it’s highly weather-sealed.
+The Z5 has good enough battery life for a day or two of hiking and casual outdoor photography, accepts direct USB charging & power for charging/power in the field, and is probably the most extensively weather-sealed full-frame camera ever to appear in its price range.

 Sony A7 III